OnePlus 4/OnePlus 5 Rumors: 5.3-In 2K Screen, 128GB ROM/8GB RAM & Dual AR Camera

 Another rumored upgrade for the OnePlus 4/OnePlus 5 is the device’s display.
 According to the most recent rumors related in a TechRadar report, the device would come with a 5.3-inch 2K display, which is somewhat smaller than the screen of its current flagship unit but with a significant bump in quality.
 Considering that the mobile market is moving towards mobile VR, a 2K screen for the OnePlus 4/OnePlus 5 would make the device competitive in the virtual reality industry as well.

 Lastly, speculations are also high that the OnePlus 4/OnePlus 5 would be equipped with an advanced dual camera system with AR/MR technology.
 The specifics for the cameras’ specs such as their megapixel count have not been leaked as of date, but the premise of the OnePlus 4/OnePlus 5 being equipped with two lenses is something that has been embraced very warmly by fans of the device.
-After all, most of the best mobile cameras in the mobile industry, such as those found in the iPhone 7 Plus, Huawei P9 and the LG V20, all utilize a dual-lens system.
+After all, most of the best mobile cameras in the mobile industry, such as those found in the iPhone 7 Plus, Huawei P9, and the LG V20, all utilize a dual-lens system.

 The OnePlus 4/OnePlus 5 might still be months away, but the smartphone is slowly taking form through rumors and leaks about the device.
 From what could be seen so far, it appears that the upcoming flagship would be the upstart manufacturer’s best smartphone yet.
 True to form, the OnePlus 4/OnePlus 5 might very well be 2017’s true-born flagship killer.